-Largest community college in Maryland: 39,757 students in degree and training certification programs.
+Largest community college in Maryland: 40,342 students in degree, certification, and licensure programs.
 Affordable tuition: \$5,322 annual tuition and fees.

 Good return on investment: An MC degree holder earns \$11,300 more annually, on average, than a high school graduate.
 Alumni and the College add \$1 billion to the County's economy.